 Google Ad extensions are designed to make your Ads more relevant and engaging.
 It simply gives visitors more reasons to click on your Ads while positively impacting your Ad Rank.

-6. Create Google Ads Conversion tracker
+6. Create a Google Ads Conversion tracker

-Conversion tracker is another great decision-making tool advertisers need to take advantage of it.
+A conversion tracker is another great decision-making tool advertisers need to take advantage of it.

-Conversion tracker can be easily installed through your Google Tag manager or direct installation of the code on your website or specific landing pages.
+Conversion tracker can be easily installed through your Google Tag Manager or direct installation of the code on your website or specific landing pages.

 Conversion tracking helps increase your Ads quality score as it contributes to more precise targeting and ultimately higher CTR, lower Avg.
 CPC.